CarlosAMolina/microservice-apis-python/README.md

 The type resolver function inspect the properties of the received payload (Ariadne guarantees that the first argument in a resolver is an object) to determine its type.

 Example in `web/types.py`.

+#### Parameters in resolvers

+When a Query o Mutation takes parameters Ariadne parse them to the resolvers as keyword arguments.

 ## Run